lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Commitment is doing the thing you said you were going to do long after the mood you said it in has left you.
 >
 > Darren Hardy

+> We are stubborn on vision.
+We are flexible on details.
+>
+> Jeff Bezos

 > Patience is not the ability to wait - it's the ability to keep a good attitude while waiting.